Toy gun prompts warning to avoid Tauranga Hospital

 “[That alert] was shortly after confirmed as a false alarm,” the spokesperson said.

-A police spokesperson told the Bay of Plenty Times the incident related to a toy gun being observed near the hospital.
+Police told the Bay of Plenty Times the incident related to a toy gun being seen near the hospital.

 The spokesperson said the incident was resolved very soon after.